defshef/dojo-knn/README.md

 * Parse the data set into numeric features and labels
 * Write an algorithm to "train" your classifier that takes a value for k and a training dataset
 * Write an algorithm to "test" your classifier that takes the output of your "train" algorithm and a test dataset, predicts the labels of the test dataset, and returns a % correct predictions
+* Write an algorithm to run your train/test cycle until all the "folds" have been used as a test dataset, and average the % correct predictions

 There's a quick implementation I did in Clojure included in this project.
 I provide it here in case you get completely stuck on something!